There are 4 main reasons why we walk our dogs:

 It’s hard to believe that it was quite common to see stray dogs wandering around suburban streets and housing estates not so many years ago.
-Not lost dogs you understand – these well cared for animals all with a collar and ID tag.
+Not lost dogs, you understand – these well cared for animals all with a collar and ID tag.
 They were just out by themselves.
 They even had special people to call on.
 A discreet woof at the back door and then some tasty treats would usually be offered in welcome.

 It rarely happens now, though, as dog owners have become more responsible.
 Clearly, it is NOT a good idea to let your dog take itself for a walk – it’s just not safe for the dog or for unsuspecting people who might come across the animal.
-The best answer then is obviously to go out with your dog and keep him close by at all times.
+The best answer is obviously to go out with your dog and keep him close by at all times.
 There are still things you should do to minimise the chances of anything going wrong, though.

 Firstly there is no standard dog collar and lead.
 You have to get them to fit your dog, depending on how big and strong they are.
 A chunky chain type arrangement will be completely wrong on a Yorkshire Terrier!
 The collar needs to fit comfortably with some play between it and the neck but snug enough so he can’t slip his head through the hole.
-Leads are important and you have to make a judgement on your own dog’s behaviour.
+Leads are important, and you have to judge your own dog’s behaviour.